habedi/omni-lpr/README.md

 ---

-Omni-LPR is a self-hostable server that provides automatic license plate recognition (APLR) capabilities over REST and the Model Context Protocol (MCP) APIs.
+Omni-LPR is a self-hostable server that provides automatic license plate recognition (APLR) capabilities via a REST API and over the Model Context Protocol (MCP).
-It can be both seen as a standalone ALPR microservice or as an ALPR toolbox for AI agents.
+It can be used both as a standalone ALPR microservice and as an ALPR toolbox for AI agents and LLMs.

 ### Why Omni-LPR?

-Instead of integrating complex machine learning (ML) libraries directly into your application, Omni-LPR provides a ready-to-deploy server that offers:
+Using Omni-LPR can have the following benefits:

-- **Decoupling:** Run your recognition model as a separate service.
-Your main application (in any language) doesn't need Python or ML dependencies.
+- **Decoupling:** your main application can be in any programming language, and it won't need Python or ML dependencies.
-- **Multiple Interfaces:** Consume the service via a standard REST API, or the MCP for AI agent integration.
+- **Multiple Interfaces:** you can use the APLR service via a standard REST API, or the MCP for AI agent integration.
-- **Ready-to-Deploy:** Easy to deploy and start with Docker, Gunicorn, and multiple hardware backends support out of the box.
+- **Ready-to-Deploy:** easy to deploy and start with pre-built Docker images.
-- **Scalability:** Scale your recognition service independently of your main application.

-### Features

-- **Multiple API Interfaces:** REST and MCP support.
-- **High-Performance Recognition:** Fast and accurate license place recognition (detection and recognition) using state-of-the-art computer vision models.
-- **Hardware Acceleration:** Support for CPU (ONNX), Intel CPU/VPU (OpenVINO), and NVIDIA GPU (CUDA).
+- **Hardware Acceleration:** support for generic CPUs (ONNX), Intel CPUs (OpenVINO), and NVIDIA GPUs (CUDA).
-- **Easy Deployment:** Installable as a Python library or runnable via pre-built Docker images in a container.
-- **Asynchronous Core:** Built on Starlette for high-performance, non-blocking I/O.
+- **Asynchronous I/O:** built on Starlette for high-performance, non-blocking I/O.
+- **Scalability:** the service can be scaled independently of your main application.

 ---

 ### Getting Started

-You can run Omni-LPR either by installing it as a Python library or by using a pre-built Docker image.
+You can run Omni-LPR either by installing it as a Python library or by using a read-to-use Docker image.

 #### Method 1